jig4003/Ragas/vignettes/CrossCompatibilityExamples.md

   - [2.4 Example 4: Semi-supervised re-clustering by
     SCISSORS](#24-example-4-semi-supervised-re-clustering-by-scissors)

+<span style="color:red">Note: Seurat V5 is required to load and run the
+pre-built Seurat objects in this tutorial (we recommend using the Ragas docker on our Github main page).
+However, other than example 1, most of the code in this tutorial is compatible with older versions of Seurat.</span>

 # 1 Motivation

 In scRNA-Seq studies with a multi-sample design, essential data